clarisli/CarND-Traffic-Sign-Classifier/README.md

 * LeNet turned out to be a good choice.
 I obtained a training accuracy 99% / validation 89% - since the training accuracy is much higher than validation, looks like it's overfitting.
 * To overcome this, I decided to apply data augmentation technique to add more data and noise to the training set.
 Some classes are under-presented in the original training set, I made sure every class has at least 809(the mean of the training set) images.
 It helped to boost the model to a training accuracy 99.7% / validation 93.2% / test 91%.
 * The model is still overfitting.
 I then added 2 layers of dropouts with a keep rate of 75% for the first layer, and 50% for the second.
 This is my first qualified solution, with a training accuracy 99.4% / validation 96.1% / test 93%.
 * The test accuracy still needs improvement.
-I figured it's the the time to add an extra layer to my net because the model might need more parameters to gain a better representation of the traffic signs.
-I abtained training accuracy 99.9% / validation 96.7%, and test 94.2%.
+I then added an extra layer to my net because the model might need more parameters to gain a better representation of the traffic signs.
+I abtained a training accuracy of 99.9% / validation 96.7% / test 94.2%.
 * The goal was to increase the validation and test accuracy, I generated more random data to the training set and increased the training set to 3000 examples per class and trained for 30 epoch.
-A final result of training accuracy 99.9% / validation 98.3% / test 97.1% was obtained.
+I obtained a final result of training accuracy 99.9% / validation 98.3% / test 97.1%.
-* In additional to above, I also tuned other parameters such as the randomness in augmented data, the keep probability of dropout, learning rate, stride size, number of neurons ... etc.
+* In additional to above, I also tuned some other parameters such as the randomness in augmented data, the keep probability of dropout, learning rate, stride size, number of neurons ... etc.

 ### Test on New Images